kevinressler/BigIdeasFinalProject/README.md

 ___________________________________
 ### Overview:

-In this project we take data and apply it to each neighborhood in Pittsburgh to find out where would be the best place to be a athlete or become a professional athlete, the more athletic facilities there are the better chance for improvement for that athlete.
+In this project we take data and apply it to each neighborhood in Pittsburgh to find out what the *best neighborhood* would be for a athlete or to become a professional athlete, the more athletic facilities there are the better chance for improvement for that athlete.